College of Education and Rehabilitation

 Fieldwork education, or apprenticeship, is an integral part of the MSOT program at Salus University.
-Participation in the authentic environment of practice allows our students to perform components of the work required an OT practitioner.
+Participation in the authentic environment of practice allows our students to perform components of the work required an OT practitioner, focusing on the application of purposeful and meaningful occupation and the research, administration, and management of occupational therapy services.
 Each MSOT student must successfully complete three Level I fieldwork placements and three Level II fieldwork placements.

 The goal of Level I fieldwork is to introduce the student to the fieldwork experience, to apply knowledge to practice, and to develop an understanding of the needs of clients.
 At Salus, each fieldwork Level I course has a specific focus based on a curricular theme that links it to the overarching curricular design of our Salus program and helps to integrate the didactic portion of our curriculum with each Level I experience.

 Level I fieldwork experiences at Salus are scheduled within the first Spring, first Summer, and second Fall didactic course semesters of the program as part of three Applied Tenets courses: